 While a medium is someone who communicates with spirits, when it comes to a Ouija board, a medium is the mediator.
 They will ask the Ouija board questions for everyone in the group.
 Questions should be decided upon ahead of time, particularly for a large group.
 All members of the group should keep their fingers gently resting on their edge of the planchette.

 Move With Purpose to Start the Ouija Board

 While some people find moving the planchette happens easily when participants touch it, the idea is to allow the planchette to move with purpose.
 The questioners should warm up the board before asking a question by moving the planchette from side to side, across the board and then letting it guide to the answer once a question is made.
 The board should never be allowed to take over; only use the planchette to answer questions.
 Some questioners prefer a circular motion to warm up, while others prefer to make a star or cross the center with an X. The method of warm up is up to the questioners.

 When you have finished questioning the board, move the planchette to goodbye, an important part of the ritual that is supposed to close the door between planes and shut down the board.
+You can also say a protective closing chant to help end the session.
 After moving the planchette to "Good-bye," you can either turn it upside down on the board or turn the board over to complete the session.

 Remember not all answers will make sense, but sometimes you can tease out information.
 Keep the questions simple so the spirit doesn't have to spell out an entire paragraph.
 The following questions should get you started:

 - Did you have a job?
 (This may show if you are talking with a human spirit.)

 - Did you have a family?
 How many children?
 What were their names?

 - Do you remember the Civil War?
 (Ask about any major event, recent or in the past.
 This helps to establish the spirit's background.)